atolab/zenoh-web/content/docs/migration_1.0/Kotlin.md

   callback = { sample -> println("Receiving sample on 'A/C/D': ${sample.payload}") }) // No variable is associated to the declared session, on 0.11.0 it would have been instantanely dropped
 ```

-Therfore, when doing a receiving a 'hello' message on `A/**` we'd still see:
+Therfore, when receiving a 'hello' message on `A/**` we would still see:

 ```
 >> Receiving sample on 'A/B/C': hello